Markets in Focus

 Guidance refers statements from the managers of publicly traded companies that indicate whether they expect to realize near-term profits or losses and why.

-Hawkish, dovish, and centrist are terms used to describe the monetary policy preferences or expectations of central bankers or market participants.
+Hawkish, dovish, and centrist are terms used to describe the monetary policy preferences of central bankers and others.
 Hawks prioritize controlling inflation and may favor raising interest rates to reduce it or keep it in check.
 Doves tend to support maintaining lower interest rates, often in support of stimulating job growth and the economy more generally.
 Centrists tend to occupy the middle of the continuum between tight (hawkish) and loose (dovish) monetary policy.

 Market capitalization, or market cap, refers to the total dollar market value of a company’s outstanding shares of stock.